HP2000-Code/HP-Programming-language/CODE_OF_CONDUCT.md

 - Harassing other users
 - Submitting fake or intentional reports
 ## ⚖ Enforcement of laws
-‼️In case of violation of the rules, the access of the offending individual or individuals to participate in the project may be limited, and they will definitely be subject to legal prosecution...!
+‼️**In case of violation of the rules, the access of the offending individual or individuals to participate in the project may be limited, and they will definitely be subject to legal prosecution...!**